 Setting up Chrome Devices to sign-in using an established Single Sign-On (SSO) platform is often desired by schools that are leveraging SSO to simplify user management.
 Whether wanting to audit sign-in activities through Active Directory Federated Services (ADFS) or using badges for younger students, SSO offers an alternative to the standard Google sign-in experience which is native to Chromebooks.

-First, we need to set up an SSO for G Suite.
+First, we need to set up an SSO for Google Workspace.
 This is done in the Security > Set up sign-on (SSO) with a third party.
 An example of the setup page can be found below.
-If you were to Check the box with the “Set up SSO with third-party identity provider”, this would be live for all users as they attempt to sign into G Suite.
+If you were to check the box with the “Set up SSO with third-party identity provider”, this would be live for all users as they attempt to sign into Google Workspace.

 Configuring a network mask will limit the impact of the SSO setting to only enforce this setting on users when their public IP address is in a given range.
 This is often used for troubleshooting/testing to ensure that the SSO connection is configured properly before forcing it to all users: